jliagouris/UCDS/syllabus.md

 ## Class Schedule
 Please see the [schedule on the course website](https://jliagouris.github.io/UCDS20/lectures.html).

+## Attendance
+Students are expected to attend (even virtually) each lecture.
+For those who cannot attend, **all lectures will be prerecorded and the videos will be posted on Piazza**.
+Ultimately, students are responsible for their own learning, and thus for keeping up with the material.

 ## Grading Scheme
 The course consists of lectures, exercises, and a final semester project.
 Your final grade will be determined as follows:
 - **3 in-class quizzes (15%)**: